vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 <figure> <img src = "../assets/images/maya_03_dice_04.gif"><figcaption></figcaption></figure>

 We want the indentation for our die to have a hard edge.
-Let's add one edge loop to be around our extruded area by using the offset tool in our extrude settings.
+Let's add one edge loop inside our selected faces by using the offset tool in our extrude settings.

 Make sure **Keep Faces Together** is set to off.